 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 There is no reason to spend time with people and companies who cannot benefit from what you sell.
 When you target individual companies, you eliminate the kind of companies that do not need what you sell or can in no way benefit from your general value proposition.
-Targeting is a way of disqualifying non-prospects and focus on those companies who will benefit from the better outcomes you can offer them.
+Targeting is a way of disqualifying non qualifying prospects and focus on those companies who will benefit from the better outcomes you can offer them.

 Budget: Were you to disqualify a company because there isn’t already a budget to buy what you sell, you would miss opportunities where your value proposition is important to them.
 They might acquire the budget or find the money they need to invest in better results.
 Disqualifying a company that doesn’t value the outcomes you sell is important, but eliminating a prospect because they haven’t gotten the money assumes your prospect can’t acquire the money.
+Using a prospects planner can help you better assess potential opportunities and avoid prematurely disqualifying viable prospects.

 Authority: Who can tell you with any certainty who “the” authority is in any reasonably large deal—or a relatively small deal?
 The reality of the nonlinear nature of the sales conversation and the even more uneven buying process is that there will be more people necessary to a deal, including an executive sponsor or someone who can agree to a contract and move forward with your solution.
 If the person or persons necessary to a deal need to be identified before you can call a prospect qualified, you are going to have an unnecessarily small number of prospects.
+Using a prospects planner can help you navigate this complexity and ensure you don't prematurely narrow your pool of potential opportunities.

 Need: The difference between finding opportunities and creating them are many, but we can break them down into two primary characteristics.
 You see an opportunity when you have a prospect that is actively looking to buy what you sell, having already established a need.
 Just reading that sentence should strike you as being way too limiting even to consider being useful.
 We are mostly charged with creating opportunities, including creating the need when it doesn’t yet exist.